Benicia, California

-Benicia (Note: Pronounced /bəˈniːʃə/ bə-NEESH-ə, /es/) is a city in Solano County, California, located on the north bank of the Carquinez Strait in the North Bay region of the San Francisco Bay Area.
+Benicia (Note: Pronounced /bəˈniːʃə/ bə-NEESH-ə, /es/) is a city in Solano County, California, United States, on the north bank of the Carquinez Strait in the North Bay region of the San Francisco Bay Area.
 It served as the capital of California for nearly thirteen months from 1853 to 1854.
 The population was 27,131 at the 2020 United States census.
 Benicia is just east of Vallejo and across the strait from Martinez.

 History

 Benicia is named after Francisca Benicia Carillo de Vallejo, commonly known as Doña Benicia, a Californio ranchera, member of the Carrillo family of California, and wife of General Mariano Guadalupe Vallejo, namesake of nearby Vallejo.